api2cart/Android-sdk/docs/TaxApi.md

 //import org.openapitools.client.api.TaxApi;

 TaxApi apiInstance = new TaxApi();
-String createdTo = 2100-08-29 13:45:52; // String | Retrieve entities to their creation date
-String createdFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their creation date
-String modifiedTo = 2100-08-29 13:45:52; // String | Retrieve entities to their modification date
-String modifiedFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their modification date
-String findValue = tax; // String | Entity search that is specified by some value String findWhere = name; // String | Tax class search that is specified by field String storeId = 1; // String | Store Id
 Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+String storeId = 1; // String | Store Id
+String findValue = tax; // String | Entity search that is specified by some value String findWhere = name; // String | Tax class search that is specified by field String createdTo = 2100-08-29 13:45:52; // String | Retrieve entities to their creation date String createdFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their creation date String modifiedTo = 2100-08-29 13:45:52; // String | Retrieve entities to their modification date String modifiedFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their modification date
 String responseFields = {result}; // String | Set this parameter in order to choose which entity fields you want to retrieve try {
-    ModelResponseTaxClassList result = apiInstance.taxClassList(createdTo, createdFrom, modifiedTo, modifiedFrom, findValue, findWhere, storeId, count, pageCursor, responseFields);
+    ModelResponseTaxClassList result = apiInstance.taxClassList(count, pageCursor, storeId, findValue, findWhere, createdTo, createdFrom, modifiedTo, modifiedFrom, responseFields);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling TaxApi#taxClassList");